devAlphaSystem/Alpha-System-PBManager-CLI/README.md

   PocketBase Manager (pb-manager)
   A CLI tool to manage multiple PocketBase instances with Nginx, PM2, and Certbot.

-  Version: 0.2.4
+  Version: 0.2.5

   Usage:
     sudo pb-manager <command> [options]

   Main Commands:
-    dashboard             Show interactive dashboard for all PocketBase instances add | create          Register a new PocketBase instance list [--json]         List all managed PocketBase instances remove <name>         Remove a PocketBase instance
+    dashboard                       Show interactive dashboard for all PocketBase instances add | create                    Register a new PocketBase instance clone <sourceName> <newName>    Clone an existing instance's data and config to a new one list [--json]                   List all managed PocketBase instances remove <name>                   Remove a PocketBase instance
     reset <name>                    Reset a PocketBase instance (delete all data and optionally create a new admin account) reset-admin <name>              Reset the admin password for a PocketBase instance

   Instance Management:
     start <name>                    Start a specific PocketBase instance via PM2 stop <name>                     Stop a specific PocketBase instance via PM2 restart <name>                  Restart a specific PocketBase instance via PM2 logs <name>                     Show logs for a specific PocketBase instance from PM2

   Setup & Configuration:
     setup [--version]               Initial setup: creates directories and downloads PocketBase configure                       Set or view CLI configurations (default Certbot email, PB version, logging)

-  Updates:
+  Updates & Maintenance:
-    update-pocketbase     Update the PocketBase executable and restart all instances update-ecosystem      Regenerate the PM2 ecosystem file and reload PM2 update-pb-manager     Update the pb-manager CLI from GitHub
+    renew-certificates [name|all]   Renew SSL certificates using Certbot (use --force to force renewal) update-pocketbase               Update the PocketBase executable and restart all instances update-ecosystem                Regenerate the PM2 ecosystem file and reload PM2 update-pb-manager               Update the pb-manager CLI from GitHub

   Other:
-    audit                 Show the history of commands executed by this CLI help [command]        Show help for a specific command
+    audit                           Show the history of commands executed by this CLI (includes errors) help [command]                  Show help for a specific command

   Run all commands as root or with sudo.
 ```